bpx-chain/bpx-mq-node/README.md

 # BPX Synapse node

-Official Nim implementation of the BPX Synapse node.
+Official Nim implementation of the Synapse network node.

-Synapse is a decentralized, peer-to-peer message queue providing real time, off-chain communication for BPX chain DApps.
+Synapse is a real time off-chain communication layer for BPX DApps.

 ## Building the source